selfishprimate/curated-design-resources/README.md

 - [Cleanmock](https://cleanmock.com/): Create stunning mockups that make your design standout.
 - [Shotsnap](https://app.shotsnapp.com/): All you need to do is to choose what device to show it off on, and upload your image for it to be show on the device you chose.
 - [Facebook Design](https://facebook.design/devices): Images and Sketch files of popular devices.

+## Prototyping Tools

+- [Fluid](https://www.fluidui.com/): Create web and mobile prototypes in minutes.
+- [MockFlow](https://www.mockflow.com/): MockFlow is the UI planning platform that your team needs to kickstart software projects.
+- [Mockups](https://moqups.com/): A streamlined web app that helps you create and collaborate in real-time on wireframes, mockups, diagrams and prototypes.
+- [Picodo](https://pidoco.com/en): Pidoco is software that lets you quickly create click-through wireframes and fully interactive UX prototypes.
+- [proto.io](https://proto.io/): Prototypes that feel real.

 ## Responsive Design